psharma16/Creative-Rails-Project/README.md

 ### Summary:

 Organization systems are useful, but often, they are so tightly structured it is hard to adapt them to fit all of your daily needs.
-A bullet journal
+A bullet journal is a highly customizable and efficient way to organize tasks, notes, and due dates.
+In its basic form, it is a set of checklists and symbols used to track tasks and progress on tasks.
+This is an online/digital version of a bullet journal.

 ### Users: